ebadi/investment-resources/README.md

 - The Acquirer's Multiple: How the Billionaire Contrarians of Deep Value Beat the Market by Tobias E. Carlisle
 - 100 Baggers: Stocks That Return 100-to-1 and How To Find Them by Christopher W Mayer
 - Warren Buffett and the Interpretation of Financial Statements by Mary Buffett
+- The Education of a Value Investor by Guy Spier

 ## Macroeconomics
 - The Money Illusion by Irving Fisher
+- Basic Economics by Thomas Sowell
 - How an Economy Grows and Why It Crashes by Schiff
 - The Wealth of Nations by Adam Smith
 - A History of the United States in Five Crashes by Scott Nations
 - Mastering the Market Cycle by Howard Marks
 - Economix: How Our Economy Works (and Doesn't Work), in Words and Pictures by Michael Goodwin
 - Principles by Ray Dalio
+- The Deficit Myth: Modern Monetary Theory and the Birth of the People's Economy by Stephanie Kelton

 ## Accounting & Valuation (Books)
 - The Little Book of Valuation: How to Value a Company, Pick a Stock and Profit by Aswath Damodaran